jbmerand-isagri/vue-node-sandbox/node-graphql-sandbox/README.md

 ## Use Prisma Client

-Reads the prisma schema and setting it up
+`npx prisma generate` : Reads the prisma schema and setting it up

-`npx prisma generate`

-Create and apply migration on database

-`npx prisma migrate dev --name tags-model`
+`npx prisma migrate dev --name tags-model` : Create and apply migration on database

-Only create the sql migration file
+`npx prisma migrate dev --create-only` : Only create the sql migration file

-`npx prisma migrate dev --create-only`

 `npx prisma studio`